 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose pp. 163, from "American Slavery as It Is," by Theodore Weld.
-It is a list of evidences of the floggings that slaves received.
-This list might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose a short account, "Police Report - Mayor's Office," pp. 176, from "American Slavery as It Is," by Theodore Weld.
+This is an account of a girl "eight to ten years" whose "back of the poor little sufferer ... was actually cut into strings, and so perfectly was the flesh worn from her limbs, by the wretched treatment she had received, that every joint shows distinctly its crevices and protuberances through the skin."
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.